Gene Ammons: Playing style

 Ammons and Von Freeman were the founders of the Chicago school of tenor saxophone.
-Ammons's style of playing showed influences from Lester Young as well as Ben Webster.
+Ammons's playing style showed influences from Lester Young as well as Ben Webster.
 These artists had helped develop the sound of the tenor saxophone to higher levels of expressiveness.
 Ammons, together with Dexter Gordon and Sonny Stitt, helped integrate their developments with the emerging "vernacular" of the bebop movement, and the chromaticism and rhythmic variety of Charlie Parker is evident in his playing.

 While adept at the technical aspects of bebop, in particular its love of harmonic substitutions, Ammons stayed in touch with the commercial blues and R&B of his day.
 For example, in 1950 the saxophonist's recording of "My Foolish Heart" made Billboard Magazine's black pop charts.
 The soul jazz movement of the mid-1960s, often using the combination of tenor saxophone and Hammond B3 electric organ, counts him as a founder.
 With a thicker, warmer tone than Stitt or Gordon, Ammons could at will exploit a vast range of textures on the instrument, vocalizing it in ways that anticipated later artists such as Stanley Turrentine, Houston Person, and even Archie Shepp.
 Ammons showed little interest, however, in the modal jazz of John Coltrane, Joe Henderson or Wayne Shorter that was emerging at the same time.